FOR IMMEDIATE RELEASE

 Chicago, Ill.-The Illinois HIV Action Alliance is a new statewide coalition of legal, health, policy organizations, and other advocates – launched today in an organized effort to end HIV criminalization in Illinois.

 Currently, Illinois law criminalizes people living with HIV who are aware of their status and engage in condomless anal or vaginal intercourse (or who shares needles, donates blood, or “otherwise provides blood, tissue, semen, organs, or other possibly infections bodily fluids”) without being able to later prove disclosure of their HIV status.
+Whilst these laws help protect those in relationships as well as those who work for sites like porn7 xxx, there are major issues with this law as it currently stands.
 A person living with HIV can be prosecuted even if they do not actually transmit HIV to another person.
 Violating this law can lead to felony criminal prosecution punishable by three to seven years in prison and a $25,000 fine.

 The Illinois HIV Action Alliance consists of: AIDS Foundation of Chicago, American Civil Liberties Union of Illinois, Central Illinois Friends, Chicago Black Gay Men’s Caucus, Equality Illinois, Howard Brown Health, Illinois Public Health Association, Lambda Legal, Legal Council for Health Justice, Southside Health Advocacy Resource Partnership, and individual coalition members Christian Castro and Betty Donoval.